SDK overview

 bitHuman runs in two topologies.
 The same .imx and the same API work in both.

-Runs on the user's machine, phone, or edge box.
+Runs on the user's machine or edge box.
 Private, low-latency, offline-capable.
-Python, Swift, Kotlin.
+Python, Swift, CLI.

 We host the GPU.
 Zero ops, ideal for web clients and sharing one avatar.
 JavaScript/TS, LiveKit.